schulzemike/archlinux-basebox/README.md

 # archlinux-basebox
-My Archlinux basebox created with packer and the archinstall script.
+My Archlinux basebox for Virtualbox created with packer and the archinstall script.

 This basebox contains a basic installation of Archlinux with